microsoft/fluentui/packages/react-components/react-persona/docs/Spec.md

 > I will refer to the avatar and presence as content.

-There are three alignment variants:
+There are three position variants:

 - after: Content on the left and text on the right.
 - below: Content on top and text on the bottom.
 - before: Content on the right and text on the left.

+There are two vertical alignment variants:

+- start: Content is aligned on top with the text.
+- center: Content and text are centered.

 There are 3 content variants: